folio-org/okapi/doc/guide.md

 #### Okapi-auth-module

-Okapi itself does not do authentication, it delegates that to a module.
-We do not have such a module yet, but we have a very trivial dummy module that can be used to demonstrate how it works.
+Okapi itself does not do authentication: it delegates that to a module.
+We do not have a functional authentication module yet, but we have a trivial dummy module that can be used to demonstrate how it works.

 The dummy module supports two functions: /login is, as its name implies, a login function that takes a username and password, and if acceptable, returns a token in a HTTP header.
 Any other path goes through the check function that checks that we have a valid token in the HTTP request headers.
-The token is simply the username and tenant-id concatenated with a checksum.
+The token, for this dummy module, is simply the username and tenant-id concatenated with a checksum.
+In a real authentication module, it will be something opaque and difficult to fake.

 We will see examples of this when we get to play with Okapi itself.
 If you want, you can start the module directly as with the sample module.

-TODO - make a real example of this too
+TODO - make a real example of this, too.

 ### Running Okapi itself